Almo7aya/openingh.nvim/README.md

 - `:OpenInGHFileLines`
   - Opens the current file page in GitHub.
 This command supports ranges.

+## Registers

+All of the commands above optionally take a register, e.g. `:OpenInGHFileLines+`.
+In this case, the URL will not be opened in the browser, but put into the register given.
+This is especially useful if you're running neovim on a remote machine, but want to open the URL locally.

 ## Usage

 You can call the commands directly or define mappings them: